-Winning at the Great Game: My Interview with Adam Robinson (Part 2) [The Knowledge Project Ep. #48]
+Winning at the Great Game with Adam Robinson (Part 2) [The Knowledge Project Ep. #48]

 Author, educator, entrepreneur, and hedge fund advisor, Adam Robinson (@IamAdamRobinson) returns for part 2 of our fascinating discussion.
 We talk chess, AI, handicapping horse races, and the secret to learning that nobody is teaching.